Agenda Oslo

 Speaker: Elin Hauge, Futurist and AI Expert

 Stage: Live on stage in Oslo.
-Streamed to London
+Streamed to London and Stockholm

 10:30 CET